- Standard Caseload Supervision

 Intensive Drug Probation

-To be eligible for the program, offenders must have a history of substance abuse.
-Probation officers in the unit have experience and specialized training enabling them to work effectively with addicted offenders, who in addition to substance abuse usually have a number of associated problems.
-In addition to standard conditions of probation those in IDP must attend substance abuse treatment, report more frequently, and submit to random drug testing.
+To be eligible for the program, individuals must have substance use disorders.
+Probation officers in the unit have experience and specialized training enabling them to work effectively with addicted individuals, who in addition to substance use disorders usually have a number of associated problems.
+In addition to standard conditions of probation those in IDP must attend substance use disorder treatment, report more frequently, and submit to random drug testing.
 Upon successful completion of 12 months of IDP, probationers are transferred to standard caseload for the duration of their sentences.

 Intensive Probation Supervision